KukaXoco Finance: Investment Center

 There are a large number of poorly run, and/or with lousy innovation,

-and/or focused on rewarding executives over shareholders, that across
+and/or focused on rewarding executives over shareholders, companies

-and the price of gold (tradeable as GLD).
-Fun for speculative trading,
+(tradeable as SPY) and the price of gold (tradeable as GLD).
+Fun

 STOCKS/ACCIONES & ETFS